eki/mathcraft/README.md

 There are likely many remaining equations that it is incapable of solving.

+## Repo Recently Made Public

+Until recently, this repo was private and still has some development dependencies that are private.
+If time allows, I'll either replace the private dependencies or make them public as well.
+My motivation for making this project public is that I have occasionally wanted to show the code to some folks because there are some bits that I think are kind of interesting.
+YMMV

 ## Installation

-This gem is private currently, so you'll need to add this line to your application's Gemfile:
+*If you are the author*, this gem is hosted privately on s3 and you can add this to your application's Gemfile:

 ```ruby
 source 's3://vying-gems', type: 'aws-s3' do